-- (C) the name, address, and telephone number of the person filing the document; and - (D) if a motion requesting that it be sealed does not accompany the document, identification of the statute, rule, or court order authorizing the document to be sealed.
-A protective order does not authorize a party to file a document under seal. - (2) Unless the sealed filing is authorized by statute, rule, or prior court order (other than a protective order), a party filing a document under seal must contemporaneously: - (A) file a Motion to Maintain Document(s) Under Seal, and - (i) if the filing party designated the subject information confidential, a Brief in Support that complies with the requirements of subsection (e), and a redacted (confidential portions blacked out) public version of the document that is being filed under seal; and/or - (ii) if the filing party did not designate the subject information confidential, an identification of the designating party(ies); and - (B) serve an unredacted and complete version of the document upon all counsel and pro se parties. - (3) The designating party(ies) identified according to subsection (2)(A)(ii) must, within 14 days of service of the Motion to Maintain Document(s) under Seal, file a Statement Authorizing Unsealing of Document (or specific portions thereof) and/or a Brief in Support that complies with the requirements of subsection (e) and a redacted (confidential portions blacked out) public version of the document that was designated as confidential and filed under seal.
+- (3) If a statute, rule, or court order authorizes the document to be sealed, the first paragraph of the document must identify with specificity the statute, rule, or court order.
+A protective order does not authorize a party to file a document under seal. - (4) Unless the sealed filing is authorized by statute, rule, or prior court order (other than a protective order) under subsection (3), a party filing a document under seal must contemporaneously: - (A) file a Motion to Maintain Document(s) Under Seal, and - (i) if the filing party designated the subject information confidential, a Brief in Support that complies with the requirements of subsection (e), and a redacted (confidential portions blacked out) public version of the document that is being filed under seal; and/or - (ii) if the filing party did not designate the subject information confidential, an identification of the designating party(ies); and - (B) serve an unredacted and complete version of the document upon all counsel and pro se parties. - (5) The designating party(ies) identified according to subsection (d)(4)(A)(ii) must, within 14 days of service of the Motion to Maintain Document(s) under Seal, file a Statement Authorizing Unsealing of Document (or specific portions thereof) and/or a Brief in Support that complies with the requirements of subsection (e) and a redacted (confidential portions blacked out) public version of the document that was designated as confidential and filed under seal.
 If the designating party fails to file a supporting Statement or Brief, then the filing party must notify the court of that failure.
-The court may summarily rule on the (d)(2)(A) motion to seal if the designating party does not file the required Statement or Brief. - (e) Brief in Support.
-A Brief in Support must not exceed 10 pages in length, without prior leave of court, and must include: - (1) identification of each specific document or portion(s) thereof that the party contends should remain under seal;
+The court may summarily rule on the (d)(4)(A) motion to seal if the designating party does not file the required Statement or Brief. - (e) Brief in Support.
+A Brief in Support must not exceed 10 pages in length, without prior leave of court, and must include: - (1) identification of each specific document or portion(s) thereof that the party contends should remain under seal; - (2) the reasons demonstrating good cause to maintain the document, or portion(s) thereof, under seal including:

-- (2) the reasons demonstrating good cause to maintain the document, or portion(s) thereof, under seal including: - (A) why less restrictive alternatives to sealing, such as redaction, will not afford adequate protection; - (B) how the document satisfies applicable authority to maintain it under seal; and - (C) why the document should be kept sealed from the public despite its relevance or materiality to resolution of the matter; and - (3) a statement as to whether maintenance of the document under seal is opposed by any party; and - (4) a proposed order as an attachment. - (f) Opposition to Maintenance Under Seal.
+- (A) why less restrictive alternatives to sealing, such as redaction, will not afford adequate protection; - (B) how the document satisfies applicable authority to maintain it under seal; and - (C) why the document should be kept sealed from the public despite its relevance or materiality to resolution of the matter. - (3) a statement as to whether maintenance of the document under seal is opposed by any party; and - (4) a proposed order as an attachment. - (f) Opposition to Maintenance Under Seal.
 Any opposition to a Motion to Maintain Document(s) Under Seal must be filed within 14 days of service of the Brief in Support.
 Any Brief in Opposition must not exceed 10 pages in length.
 A member of the public may challenge at any time the maintenance of a document filed under seal. - (g) Denial of Motion to Maintain Under Seal.
 If the court denies the motion, the clerk will unseal the document(s) after 21 days, absent Fed.
 R. Civ.
 P. 72(a) objection, motion to reconsider, appeal, or further court order.

-Local Rules Advisory Committee Comment Re: 2015 Amendment
+Local Rules Advisory Committee Comment